noavarangroup/ra-be-python-django/README.md

   | Master | A foreign key to Master table. |
   | Parent | A relation to another record in Subsidiary table. |

-Please create a Github repository and give the access when the task is done.
+Please fork this repository and give the access when the task is done.

 ### Part 1